Preranamane21/Walmart-Sales-Analysis-project/README.md

 **Project Steps**

 **1. Set Up the Environment**
-Tools Used: Visual Studio Code (VS Code), Python,jupyter notebook
+Tools Used: Visual Studio Code (VS Code), Python,jupyter notebook, Power BI
-Goal: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
+Goal: Establish a structured and organized workspace for seamless data analysis and visualization.
+Use VS Code for data preprocessing and scripting, Jupyter Notebook for exploratory data analysis, and Power BI for creating interactive dashboards and visual insights.

 **2. Set Up Kaggle API**
 API Setup: Obtain your Kaggle API token from Kaggle by navigating to your profile settings and downloading the JSON file.